‘It’s been an absolute honour’: India skipper Rohit retires from Tests

 Rohit Sharma announces retirement from Test cricket

-India captain Rohit Sharma’s announcement brings an end to the career of one of his country’s best test match batsmen.
+The India captain’s announcement brings an end to the career of one of his country’s best Test match batsmen.

-India captain Rohit Sharma announced his retirement from test cricket with immediate effect but said he will continue playing One-Day Internationals which have been his strong suit.
+India captain Rohit Sharma has announced his retirement from Test cricket with immediate effect but says he will continue playing one-day internationals (ODIs), which have been his strong suit.

-The 38-year-old had quit Twenty20 Internationals immediately after leading India to their second 20-overs World Cup title in West Indies last year.
+The 38-year-old had quit Twenty20 internationals immediately after leading India to their second 20-overs World Cup title in the West Indies last year.

 Recommended Storieslist of 3 items